gbmitchell/math4610/HW6/problem_6.md

     Time parallel = 1.098e+01
     2 condition number = 1.004e+00

 The output shows the number of iterations for the power method, the number of iterations for the inverse power method, and 2 condition number for the matrix A computed with both serial and parallel programming.
 The parallel program takes a little less time for a 2000x2000 matrix.
-As the matrix grows in size the parallel will take even less time in comparison to the serial program for a matrix the same size.

 **Implementation/Code:** The following is the code for conditionNumberParallel()